HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 What percentage of home expenses can sole traders claim?

 There is no fixed percentage allowed by HMRC.
-Claims must be based on a reasonable method, such as room usage, time spent working from home, or actual cost analysis.
+Claims must be based on a reasonable method, such as room usage, time spent working from home or actual cost analysis.
+Sole traders can also use HMRC’s simplified expenses flat rate (£10 to £26 per month depending on hours).
 The approach should be consistent and supported by evidence.

 Will HMRC check past years’ expense claims?